Fire and rescue services

 Be alert to your surroundings, especially at night.
 Don't draw unwanted attention to yourself.

-There have been increasing reports of thieves in passing vehicles and on motor bikes snatching bags from pedestrians, home break-ins and robberies.
+There have been increasing reports of thieves in passing vehicles and on motor bikes snatching bags and mobile phones from pedestrians, home break-ins and robberies.

 Women can face unwanted attention and harassment.
 Women should take care travelling alone, particularly at night.